Table of Contents

 Error in mean[1] : object of type 'closure' is not subsettable

-#attempt to subset standard deviation function
+# Attempting to subset the standard deviation function

 sd[1]